WebAssembly/spec/interpreter/README.md

 #### Cross-compiling the Interpreter to JavaScript ####

-The Makefile also provides a target to compile (parts of) the interpreter into a (Javacript library)[javascript-library]:
+The Makefile also provides a target to compile (parts of) the interpreter into a [JavaScript library](#javascript-library):
 ```
 make wast.js
 ```